John Sandell photography

 Most of the visiting lecturers and judges are volunteers, of course.
 They do it because they enjoy looking at pictures, and because they want to give out their knowledge and experience to others.
 Many of them are experienced and knowledgeable photographers: most of them amateurs at a high level, some of them professionals.
 For me they've been the key to giving my photography some sort of direction.
 Later I learned to disagree with them, but this in itself is a very creative stimulus because you have to work out the reason why, not just feel hurt that they didn't like the picture!

-I'm pleased to have been the only President (in 1976), and probably the only member in the club's history of 50+ years, to have scored zero in a competition: no-one ever gets less than 5 out of 10!
-The print was technically quite OK, but it upset the judge – a good photographer for whom I had great respect – so much that she gave it zero marks.
+I'm pleased to have been the only President [in 1976] – and probably the only member in the club's 60 year history – to have scored zero in a competition: no-one ever gets less than 5 out of 10!
+The print was technically quite OK, but it upset the judge, a photographer for whom I had great respect, so much that she gave it zero marks.
 I felt I'd achieved something!

-But all this came a bit later, after I'd learned about colour printing [see 3rd and 4th images above] and strictly belongs in The Seventies.
-Before that I had a little run-in with a judge (who shall remain nameless) who, it must be said, did not always achieve the highest standards of the judge's craft.
-I was in the Beginners section, and it was only my second or third competition / more...
+But all this came a bit later, after I'd learned about colour printing [see 3rd and 4th images above] and really belongs in The Seventies.
+Before that I had a little run-in with a judge (who shall remain nameless) who did not always achieve the highest standards of the judge's craft.
+I was in the Beginners section, and it was only my second or third print competition...